Wonderbly vs. Gremmy Tales vs. Lost My Name (2026): Honest Comparison

 Here's a simple way to think about it:

-- Choose Wonderbly if you want a gorgeous physical keepsake — a premium, gift-quality hardcover book that celebrates your child's name and sits on the shelf for years.
+- Choose Wonderbly if you want a gorgeous physical keepsake — a premium, gift-quality hardcover book that celebrates your child and sits on the shelf for years.

-- Choose Gremmy Tales if you want personalized stories as a consistent bedtime ritual, with stories that reflect your child's actual personality, real-life details, and what happened in their specific day.
+- Choose Gremmy Tales if you want personalized stories as a consistent nightly ritual — stories that reflect your child's actual personality, real-life details, and what happened in their specific day, available every night for life.

 To see how Gremmy Tales generates a story and what goes into it, visit the how it works page.
 If you'd like to get started, our pricing page has current subscription options.